ECMWFCode4Earth/EarthReach/vllm/setup.md

 ### Nvidia Runtime

-Make sure the drivers for your GPU are correctly installed.
+Make sure the drivers and NVIDIA CUDA Runtime for your GPU are correctly installed and up-to-date.

-Then run:
+Then run the following commands to install the NVIDIA runtime for docker containers:

 ```sh
 # Configure production repository